 The College Assistance Migrant Program (CAMP) assists students who are migratory or seasonal farmworkers enrolled in their first year of undergraduate studies at TAMIU.
-CAMP is funded by the U.S. Department of Education, Office of Migrant Education and adheres to the federal definition for migratory and seasonal farmworkers.
+CAMP is funded by the U.S. Department of Education, Office of Migrant Education, and adheres to the federal definition for migratory and seasonal farmworkers.

 Any migrant or seasonal employed agricultural worker who:

-- Is a US citizen or permanent resident.
+- A U.S. citizen or permanent resident.

-- Within the last 24 months, has worked or whose parents worked a minimum of 75 days in farm work; or been eligible or participated in a Title I Migrant Education Program (MEP) or in the National Farmworker Jobs Program (NFJP), Section 167 of WIA.
+- Within the last 24 months, has worked or whose parents worked a minimum of 75 days in farm work; or been eligible or participated in a Title I Migrant Education Program (MEP) or the National Farmworker Jobs Program (NFJP), Section 167 of WIA.

 - Has not completed the first year of college-level work.